satellite-image-deep-learning/techniques/README.md

 * [gmplot](https://github.com/gmplot/gmplot) -> a matplotlib-like interface to render all the data you'd like on top of Google Maps
 * [NPYViewer](https://github.com/csmailis/NPYViewer) ->  a simple GUI tool that provides multiple ways to view `.npy` files containing 2D NumPy Arrays
 * [pyGEOVis](https://github.com/geoyee/pyGEOVis) -> Visualize geo-tiff/json based on folium
+* [bokeh-tiler](https://github.com/avanetten/bokeh-tiler) -> Tile large geospatial images for use in Bokeh

 ## Algorithms
 * [WaterDetect](https://github.com/cordmaur/WaterDetect) -> an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery.
 It can also be used for Landsat 8 images and for other multispectral clustering/segmentation tasks.